equinor/ecalc/docs/docs/about/references/keywords/TIME_SERIES.md

 For example, a field may have a reservoir simulation model for some areas and decline curves in other area of the reservoir.
 There may also be tie-ins which are affecting the energy/emissions on the field installations.
-Also, there may be time profiles for fuel prices, emission tax, etc.
+Also, there may be time profiles for other variables.
 Therefore, a set of sources may be specified with a name, path to data and type.
 The name is later referred to in the system of energy consumers defined under [INSTALLATIONS](/about/references/keywords/INSTALLATIONS.md).